Dion-Jacobson phase: Applications

+Dion-Jacobson oxides have applications as ferroelectrics, piezoelectrics, and photocatalysts.
+The layering between differently-charged M cations reduces the symmetry of the BO_{6} octahedra, which breaks inversion symmetry and allows for or enhances these properties.
+Both n = 2 and n = 3 Dion-Jacobson phases can be used for these applications.
+Hybrid organic-inorganic Dion-Jacobson phases have additional uses as photovoltaics and photodetectors, having better stability than three-dimensional hybrid perovskites.

-As perovskite solar cells have continued to grow in popularity, Dion-Jacobson (DJ) perovskites have begun to show up in photovoltaic applications, noted for their superior stability.
-At the structural level, they are a stronger candidate for PSCs than Ruddlesden-Popper phase (RP) perovskites, which is another phase commonly used in photovoltaics.
-DJ perovskites have a divalent organic cation which can bridge adjacent layers, eliminating the van der Waals gap with a stable structure formed by hydrogen bonding.
-The improved structure allows for more efficient interlayer charge transport and environmental stability, two common shortcomings of RP perovskites.
+The stability of hybrid organic-inorganic Dion-Jacobson phases with photovoltaic properties facilitates their use in perovskite solar cells.
+Hybrid organic-inorganic Dion-Jacobson phases have a divalent organic cation which can bridge adjacent ABX_{3} layers, eliminating the van der Waals gap with a stable structure formed by hydrogen bonding.
+The improved structure allows for more efficient interlayer charge transport and environmental stability.

-DJ perovskites can be used as the absorbing layer in 2D solar cells or as a layer for passivation on top of 3D perovskites to improve stability and power conversion efficiency (PCE).
-For example, a champion efficiency of 24.9% was achieved with a 2D DJ perovskite solar cell, which retained 97% of its initial PCE after 1000 hours in ambient air.
-When used as a top layer in a 3D solar cell, a PCE of 19.5% was achieved with 83% of original PCE retained after 1260 hours under continuous illumination.
+Dion-Jacobson phases can be used as the absorbing layer in two-dimensional solar cells or as a layer for passivation on top of 3D perovskites to improve stability and power conversion efficiency.
+For example, an efficiency of 24.9% was achieved with a two-dimensional Dion-Jacobson solar cell, which retained 97% of its initial power conversion efficiency after 1000 hours in ambient air.
+When used as a top layer in a three-dimensional solar cell, a power conversion efficiency of 19.5% was achieved with 83% of the original efficiency retained after 1260 hours under continuous illumination.

-Through additive manufacturing, the performance of DJ perovskites can be improved even further.
-Incorporating chloride salts or thiocyanate salts into the precursor solution can coordinate ions from those compounds with undercoordinated ions often used in perovskites photovoltaics, such as Pb2+ and Sn2+, to reduce trap states and improve the PCE of DJ solar cells.
-Other additives, such as dimethyl sulfoxide (DMSO), can slow down crystallization to create larger grains and improve the structural properties of DJ perovskites.
+Through additive manufacturing, the performance of Dion-Jacobson phases can be improved even further.
+Incorporating chloride salts or thiocyanate salts into the precursor solution can coordinate ions from those compounds with undercoordinated ions often used in perovskite photovoltaics, such as Pb^{2+} and Sn^{2+}, to reduce trap states and improve the power conversion efficiency of Dion-Jacobson solar cells.
+Other additives, such as dimethyl sulfoxide, can slow down crystallization to create larger grains and improve the structural properties of Dion-Jacobson phases.